My therapeutic philosophy

 05 — relationships shape our brains and bodies

 My work is heavily influenced by interpersonal neurobiology and polyvagal theory.
 These theories offer a perspective on how our relationships and interactions with other people shape and impact our brains and bodies.
 We will look at the ways your significant relationships impacted your nervous system from birth.
-It can be useful to understand what’s happening in our body/mind when we’re distressed and what we can do to cope during those times of activation.
+It can be useful to understand what’s happening in our body/mind when we’re distressed and what we can do to care for ourselves during those times of activation.

 other values I bring to my work